 - Late submissions will not be accepted unless you make alternate arrangements prior to the due date.
 Get those assignments in on time or accept the consequences.

-- I welcome ongoing feedback about the class.
-Please feel free to send me suggestions for improvement at any time during the quarter.
+- We welcome ongoing feedback about the class.
+Please feel free to send suggestions for improvement at any time during the quarter.

 - You are expected to produce your own work in this class.
 Plagiarism or any other form of cheating will not be tolerated.
 There won't really be any good opportunities to cheat, actually.
 All students are expected to uphold the University of Washington standard of student conduct.

-- I am committed to meeting the needs of all class participants.
+- We are committed to meeting the needs of all class participants.
 The Disabled Student Services (DSS) Office coordinates academic accommodations for enrolled students, University staff, and academic personnel with documented disabilities.
-I am happy to discuss ways of expanding access to this class that are not only mandated by law.
+We are happy to discuss ways of expanding access to this class that are not only mandated by law.

 - College can be a difficult time, especially during a global pandemic.
 The UW has comprehensive Counseling and Mental Health Services, including individual and group counseling as well as 24/7 counseling and crisis support through My SSP.